pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 The logic here is -- if a token being preferred by one `g`-function gave us a little signal, it being preferred by _all 30 functions_ gives us a lot more signal, since it's so much less likely for that to happen by chance.

-This does meddle further with the LLM's original token probabilities.
-Remember how in **Stage 3: Distortion**, we saw that `g` could take "papaya" from its original 5% probability to anywhere in [0.25%, 9.75%]?
-Here, each additional round takes the previous round's mood and distorts it again, causing the range to stretch wider and wider.
+This does meddle further with the token probabilities, though.

+Remember how in **Stage 3: Distortion**, we saw that `g` could take "papaya" from its original 5% likelihood to anywhere in [0.25%, 9.75%] depending on its mood?
+Here each additional round takes the mood of the previous round and distorts it again, causing that range to stretch wider and wider.
+Crucially, though, if you average papaya's chances across all 16^30 possible moods of the 30-round tournament... it comes out to 5% still!
-I'm sorry for this chart, which is the last I'll show and also the most insane, as it is a histogram of probabilities.
-It (I hope) helps to visualize how the ultimate chance the LLM emits "papaya" changes as we add rounds:

-{% include watermarking/worlds.html %}

-(The number of distinct mood combinations goes up exponentially as we add `g`-functions; so with 1 round it's 16 moods, as we saw earlier, but with 2 it's 16\*16 total moods, and so on.
-A square at 18% is a mood combination that puts the likelihood of "papaya" at 18%.)

-This said, SynthID is extremely successful at what it set out to do -- detection is much easier.
+And, SynthID is extremely successful at what it set out to do -- detection is much easier.
 From Section 4.1 of the paper:

 <img src="/assets/watermarking/tpr.png" class="halfwidthimage">